4u6u570/4u6u570/README.md

-### Hi there 👋
+### Hola! 👋
+- 🔭 I’m currently working on WordPress projects.
+- 🌱 I’m currently learning MERN & UX/UI.
+- 👯 I’m looking to collaborate on Open Source projects.
+- 📫 How to reach me: augustosalazar@outlook.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: Time is inexorable.
 <!--
 **4u6u570/4u6u570** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on WordPress projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERN & UX/UI.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Open Source projects.
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: augustosalazar@outlook.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Time is inexorable.
 -->